 As part of our comprehensive alcohol prevention program, West Virginia University expects new students to complete AlcoholEdu for College – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
 This includes members of the first-year class as well as transfer students under the age of 21, regardless if you have taken AlcoholEdu for College at another institution.
 Whether you drink or not, AlcoholEdu will empower you to make well-informed decisions about alcohol and help you better cope with the drinking behavior of your peers.

-- Log-in instructions will be posted online and emailed to your WVU MIX account on July 18, 2016.
+- Log-in instructions will be emailed to your WVU MIX account on July 18, 2016.
+You can access the log-in page here.

 - The course has two sections, both of which must be completed by the designated deadlines to fulfill this requirement.
 Failure to do so will result in a $50 charge to your student account for each missed deadline.